annumberhocker/hlc_confidentiality_ex/README.md

 ![Using separate Assets to provide Access](screenshots/solution2.png)

+The code for this example is located in https://github.com/annumberhocker/hlc_confidentiality_ex/tree/master/private-data-example2

 Here, we have separated out the private data into its own Asset in **org.privatedata.exampletwo.cto** file:
 ```
 // Assets